 In essence, Noopept is a supercharged version of Piracetam, so the dosages will be far lower.

+According to research, the recommended daily dosage is between 10 and 30 mg.
 It’s recommended to take a month-long break after every 60 days of use.

 These are the current guidelines for taking Noopept, as additional research to determine the optimal intake for humans is still in progress.